Urpagin/DynamicWallpaper/README.md

 # DynamicWallpaper
 A webui/sync program to change your wallpapers.

+(Well, `rsync` is simpler and better!
+Anyway, it was fun to programming DynamicWallpaper myself.)

 # Explanation

 The server/webui part acts as the interface for any user to add/delete images.